 If you read their posts with an open heart and mind and leave a sincere thoughtful memorable comment; then that can lead to discussions.

-It takes time, and a lot of people are looking for the quick and dirty answer to borrow a phrase from the computer programming world.
+It takes time, and a lot of people are looking for a quick and dirty answer to borrow a phrase from the computer programming world.

 If you build up these relationships, then you will have loyal supporters to help when you have a new post that you absolutely need people to read.